nicklockwood/SwiftFormat/README.md

 In Xcode, you'll find a SwiftFormat option under the Editor menu.
 You can use this to format either the current selection or the whole file.

-You can configure the formatting [rules](#rules) and [options](#options) used by the Xcode Source Editor Extension using the host application.
+You can configure the formatting [rules](#rules) and [options](#options) used by the Xcode source editor extension using the host application.
 There is currently no way to override these per-project, however you can import and export different configurations using the File menu.
 You will need to do this again each time you switch project.

 The format of the configuration file is described in the [Config section](#config) below.

 **Note:** SwiftFormat for Xcode cannot automatically detect changes to an imported configuration file.
-If you update the `.swiftformat` file for your project, you will need to manually re-import that file into SwiftFormat for Xcode in order for the Xcode Source Editor Extension to use the new configuration.
+If you update the `.swiftformat` file for your project, you will need to manually re-import that file into SwiftFormat for Xcode in order for the Xcode source editor extension to use the new configuration.

 Xcode build phase